Skip to main content

 Options:

-1. Learn about engaged learning programs that develop genuine partnership between universities and community organizations to allow a unique place to create dialogue, build relationships, and that work in concert to tackle the awesome challenges facing America and the world.
+1. High Road Fellowship and Engaged Learning.
+Learn about engaged learning programs that develop genuine partnership between universities and community organizations to allow a unique place to create dialogue, build relationships, and that work in concert to tackle the awesome challenges facing America and the world.
 Intended to bring together High Road Fellows, alumni and supporters, explore some Buffalo silos and, over dinner, hear what changes fellows and alumni are working toward and how best to prepare young people for a better, more democratic society.

-2. Connect with the land and get your hands dirty while learning about local, sustainable practices.
+2. "Digging" Deep into Ecological Justice.
+Connect with the land and get your hands dirty while learning about local, sustainable practices.
 We will have the opportunity to volunteer for a bit with Massachusetts Avenue Project, an urban farm that offers youth employment and job training, a community kitchen, and a mobile fresh market and tour 5 Loaves Farm.
 For dinner, we'll get (delicious!) pizza from Extra Extra, Buffalo's worker cooperative restaurant!

-3. Walking tour of the Broadway-Fillmore area of Buffalo.
-We will explore "reinvestment," look at upcoming development projects in the area, and afterwards, will have some delicious Indian-Mediterranean food from Alibaba Kebab.
+3. "Reinvestment" Walking Tour.
+Walking tour of the Broadway-Fillmore area of Buffalo.
+We will explore "reinvestment," look at upcoming development projects in the area, and afterwards, will we'll go to Eugene V. Debs Hall for delicious Indian-Mediterranean food from Alibaba Kebab.

-4. How do you revitalize an entire neighborhood from the ground up?
+4. Neighborhood Planning and Development on the East Side.
+How do you revitalize an entire neighborhood from the ground up?
 Dr. Henry Louis Taylor, Jr., Professor, Urban and Regional Planning, University at Buffalo will lead a tour of the East Side Neighborhood Demonstration Project Area- part of his "How We Change The Black East Side" initiative.
 Dinner will be delicious!

 SATURDAY, JUNE 22